tunsedres/scoutium_case/README.md

 1. Go to the project folder
 2. Run "composer install" on the command line
 3. Up docker-containers with command "docker-compose up --build -d"
+4. docker exec -it php8 bash and run php artisan migrate it is done!